-- You'll get comfortable with testing, failing-fast and fixing-fast through hands-on experience with the tools, practices and disruptive technologies shaping modern work and life. - You'll join networks that are using new thinking to shape tomorrow's businesses. - You'll graduate with both a recognised Masters' qualification and a road-tested project you can move ahead with.
-FIND COMFORT IN THE DISCOMFORT It's a busy world.
+- You'll learn to love a problem by expanding your creative thinking and innovation capabilities. - You'll get comfortable with testing, failing-fast and fixing-fast through hands-on experience with the tools, practices and disruptive technologies shaping modern work and life. - You'll join networks that are using new thinking to shape tomorrow's businesses. - You'll graduate with both a recognised Masters' qualification and a road-tested project you can move ahead with.

+FIND COMFORT IN THE DISCOMFORT

+It's a busy world.
 So often we find ourselves caught up in just doing what we've always done.
 That makes it hard to raise our eye line beyond the horizon of tomorrow and notice the connections between what we do now and the impact that has on our future.

 This programme enables you to get comfy with the uncomfortable, giving you a global view but anchoring it to your local context.
 When you can find calm in disruption, it no longer feels so big and unwieldy.
 Instead, you'll see the opportunities, you'll develop optimism and be able to contribute to a world that's regenerative and value-based.

+Programme details

+A part time course for full time change

-Programme details New Zealand's most entrepreneurial forward-looking Masters Programme The Master of Technological Futures is flexible and dynamic.
+The Master of Technological Futures is flexible and dynamic.
 The programme has been designed carefully to accommodate the many work and life commitments most people carry.
-It's run both part time (18 months) and full time (12 months), with live-online or in person intakes available each year at our purpose-designed facility.
+It's run part time, over 18-months and you can choose to learn live-online or in person onsite at our purpose-designed facility.
 Choosing to study with us live-online.